(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4)

 Colleges, departments, and other units will occasionally direct discretionary funds toward the further development of specific technologies.
 In certain cases these expenditures may be treated as direct costs and may be reimbursed.
-All such reimbursements shall be subject to approval from the Vice Provost for UW Center for Commercialization.
-They will be made only after recovery of the C4C administrative fee and recovery of any direct costs incurred by the C4C and the Treasury Office.
+All such reimbursements shall be subject to approval from the Vice Provost for Innovation.
+They will be made only after recovery of the CoMotion administrative fee and recovery of any direct costs incurred by CoMotion and the Treasury Office.
 The expenditures and reimbursements will be governed by a memorandum of understanding among the participants and subject to the following restrictions:

-The C4C shall retain licensee-paid cost recoveries, and shall deduct an administrative fee of 20% from adjusted gross revenue.
-From the remainder, the C4C and the Treasury Office (in cases of distribution of equity or equity proceeds) shall deduct amounts necessary to cover incurred and reasonably anticipated direct costs.
+CoMotion shall retain licensee-paid cost recoveries, and shall deduct an administrative fee of 20% from adjusted gross revenue.
+From the remainder, CoMotion and the Treasury Office (in cases of distribution of equity or equity proceeds) shall deduct amounts necessary to cover incurred and reasonably anticipated direct costs.

 |2)||Division of Net License